Grand California: Aug 11—26, 2018

 Scenery alone makes this trip memorable and unique.
 Highlights include the tallest (Muir Woods), largest (Yosemite National Park), and oldest (White Mountains) trees in the world; tufa towers at recovering Mono Lake; and incredible Sierra Nevada forests and mountain ranges, all with specialty birds.

-Along the scenic coast near San Francisco we will search for specialties like California Quail, Nuttall’s Woodpecker, California Thrasher, Chestnut-backed Chickadee, Wrentit, Hutton’s Vireo, and California Towhee.
+Along the scenic coast near San Francisco we will search for specialties like California Quail, Nuttall’s Woodpecker, California Thrasher, Chestnut-backed Chickadee, Wrentit, Hutton’s Vireo, California Scrub-Jay, and California Towhee.
 In the vast Central Valley, we will look for White-tailed Kite, Burrowing Owl, White-throated Swift, Black-chinned and Anna’s hummingbirds, Pacific-slope Flycatcher, Bushtit, Oak Titmouse, Phainopepla, Tricolored Blackbird, Hooded Oriole, Lawrence’s Goldfinch, and the endemic Yellow-billed Magpie.

 Climbing into the Sierra Nevada, we will search for Mountain Quail, Calliope Hummingbird, White-headed Woodpecker, Ash-throated Flycatcher, and MacGillivray’s Warbler.
 At higher elevations we may see Clark’s Nutcracker, Mountain Bluebird, Green-tailed Towhee, and the thick-billed race of Fox Sparrow.
 After dropping into the Great Basin, Chukar, Juniper Titmouse, and Gray Flycatcher are all possible.